PrimeTimeTran/next-blog/data/blog/system-design/build-db-cluster-docker.md

 2. Create Dockerized Replica DB:
    - a.
 Define Replica service.
    - b.
 Config replica service in `./db/init-replica.sh`.
-3. Check Primary & Replica DB with bash shell or PGAdmin:
+3. Check data replication from Master to Slave with shell or PGAdmin:
    - a.
 Test with bash shell.
    - b.
 Test with PGAdmin.